dahak-metagenomics/dahak/docs/installing.md

 # Installation Instructions

-Before getting started with dahak, you will need the following software installed:
+Before getting started with Dahak, you will need the following software installed:

 **REQUIRED:**